rdinter/NOAA-migration/0-Data/README.md

 So far, the data sources that have been collected here range only involve the IRS, NOAA, and Shapefiles.
 These are not yet comprehensive though:

-* `IRS` - [Interneal Revenue Service](http://www.irs.gov/uac/SOI-Tax-Stats-County-Data)- county data.
+* `IRS` - [Internal Revenue Service](http://www.irs.gov/uac/SOI-Tax-Stats-County-Data)- county data.
 From 1989 to 2013 data on population, households, AGI, Wages, Dividends, and Interest at the county level through IRS return data.
 Further, there are migration county-to-county data available from 1992 to 2013 which includes flows of population, households, and AGI.
 * `NOAA` - [National Oceanic and Atmospheric Administration](https://www.ncdc.noaa.gov/stormevents/ftp.jsp) - Storm Events Database which documents property damage and deaths due to storms at the county level going back to 1950.
 * `Shapefiles` - ArcGIS from NC State library: ZCTA shapefile from 2004.
 Also a county shapefile from the national atlas.

 ## To Do list:

-There is another [GitHub repository](https://github.com/rdinter/test-counties/tree/master/0-Data) that I have which houses various other datasources which involve various Census Bureau and other government data sources: ACS, CBP, CPI, ERS, FCC, Census Bureau, LAU, Poverty.
+There is another [GitHub repository](https://github.com/rdinter/test-counties/tree/master/0-Data) that I have which houses various other data sources which involve various Census Bureau and other government data sources: ACS, CBP, CPI, ERS, FCC, Census Bureau, LAU, Poverty.
 Eventually, we should update the R scripts and integrate them to the repository.

 Here is a very general list of county level data sources which I have yet to find or need to upload/host somewhere: